 - Time and money expenditures for commuting

-- Sacrifice of time for work and family
+- Does not accommodate work and family life

 – Online Training Programs –

-Online programs allow students to complete all work online from the comfort of home.
-This is the method of choice for many students who want to work a full-time job and/or take care of a family while getting an education.
-If you want to perform clinical medical assisting duties, however, you will be required to complete an externship or other hands-on experience at a physical location before graduation.
+Online programs would allow you to complete all your coursework online from the comfort of your home.
+This is the method of choice if you want to work a full-time job or take care of your family while getting your education.

 - Flexible scheduling